atomisthq/docs/docs/user/slack.md

   </a>
 </div>

-Slack's default configuration allows all team members to add new Slack applications.
-However, your team's admins may restrict the applications that can can be added in your team.
+Slack's default configuration allows all workspace members to add new Slack applications.
+However, your workspaces' admins may restrict the applications that can can be added in your workspace.
 The [permissions management page][manage-permissions] has an "Approved Apps" setting to control this.

 [manage-permissions]: https://slack.com/apps/manage/permissions

 ![Slack Approved Apps](img/ApprovedApps.png)

-If your team requires approval for new apps and you're not a Slack administrator, Slack helps you request approval from your Slack team's administrators to install the Atomist application.
+If your workspace requires approval for new apps and you're not a Slack administrator, Slack helps you request approval from your Slack workspace' administrators to install the Atomist application.

 Currently the authorization process asks you to authorize two things:

-1. The Atomist app adds a bot user named "@atomist" to your team.
+1. The Atomist app adds a bot user named "@atomist" to your workspace.
-    Your team can `\invite` the Atomist bot to channels to access the full functionality of Atomist.
+    Members can `\invite` the Atomist bot to channels to access the full functionality of Atomist.
 Bot users cannot create channels, cannot join channels unless they are invited by a non-bot channel member, and cannot see messages in channels where they are not a